avintas/tango/docs/ONLYHOCKEY-HANDOFF-PACKAGE.md

 ### Step 1: Test the API

-1. Open `test-api.html` in your browser
+1. Open `docs/test-api.html` in your browser
 2. Replace `[YOUR-TANGO-DOMAIN]` with actual Tango CMS URL
 3. Click "Test: Random Wisdom"
 4. ✅ You should see green success message

 ### Step 2: Copy Types

-1. Copy `onlyhockey-api-types.ts` into your OnlyHockey project
+1. Copy `docs/onlyhockey-api-types.ts` into your OnlyHockey project
 2. Update import paths as needed

 ### Step 3: Use Examples